odino/odino.github.com/source/_posts/2014-06-29-last-weekend-i-wrote-an-ide-in-javascript.markdown

 title: "Last weekend I wrote an IDE.
 In JavaScript."
 date: 2014-06-29 23:32
 comments: true
-categories: [nikki, OSS, NodeJS, JavaScript]
+categories: [nikki, oss, nodejs, javascript]
 ---

 In the past days I've been spending some hours on a project